Sultan Iskandar Building: Customs Checkpoint

 At the customs checkpoint, 36 counters are designated for cars (20 for those arriving in Malaysia and 16 for those leaving the country) and 25 for motorcycles (17 for arrivals and 8 for departures).

 Tolls

-All toll transactions at the CIQ complex are conducted electronically with Touch 'n Go.
+All toll transactions at the CIQ complex are conducted electronically with Touch 'n Go, SmartTAG or MyRFID.
 All foreign-registered vehicles embarking from the Singapore Woodlands checkpoint can purchase a TnG card at an old building on the left side of the causeway before approaching Johor.

-The move to implement only electronic toll transactions at the new CIQ complex is part of a government strategy to urge the public to migrate to electronic toll transactions, as well as smooth the traffic flow at the CIQ complex.
+It was the first to implement only electronic toll transactions since 2008, with the last being North-South Expressway and East Coast Expressway.

 The new CIQ complex is situated approximately 2 km from the previous complex at the Johor Causeway.
 The complex is equipped with a customer service centre and reload lanes, which operate daily to enable the public to purchase, reload, or check their Touch-N-Go cards' prepaid balance.